Home » Instant Pot » Instant Pot Farro

 There are a few types of farro sold in stores and online, so it’s good to know the different variations as they cook differently.
 Here are the types of farro to look for:

-• Pearled – most of the bran has been removed.
+• Pearled – Most of the bran has been removed.

-• Semi-pearled – some of the bran has been removed, retaining most of the nutrients.
+• Semi-pearled – Some of the bran has been removed, retaining most of the nutrients.
 I used Bob’s Red Mill Farro and Rustichella Farro (affiliate links).
 This is my all around favorite type to use!

 side by side photos showing the process of making instant pot farro.